Okipa/laravel-brickables/README.md

 {{ $page->displayBricks() }}
 ```

-### Create your own content brick

-Create your own content brick by following these steps :

 ### Retrieve available content brick types

 Getting the available content brick type allows you to provide a type selection on a view, for example :